wejrowski/guides/protocol/README.md

     git status
     git commit --verbose

 Write a [good commit message].
+(explanations for what to include?.. what changin, why, if bug, where it came from and solution?)

 Example format:

     Present-tense summary under 50 characters